pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

   `-=` to subtract points.
 What happens if they only have three points when they miss?

+* Instead of losing points, the player could start with three lives, and they lose a life every time they miss.
+Hint: You can show a variable at the _right_ of the screen with the code `pytch.show_variable(self, "lives", right=236)`.

 * Adjust the difficulty of the game by making the mole stay out of its hole for a longer or shorter time.

-* Add some more backdrops, and change between them as the player gets more points.

-* Make the game get more difficult as the player gets more points.
+You could even make the game get more difficult as the player gets more points.

+There is often more than one way to write a program.
+Here are some ways you could investigate writing the program differently to how this tutorial did it:

 * The Mole has two green-flag scripts.
 Can you combine them into one script?
 Do you think the program is easier to understand with two green-flag scripts or one?

-### Advanced challenges

-* Try implementing the "one sprite per hole" approach.
+* **Advanced:** Instead of one Mole sprite with four costumes, we could have made three sprites: `LeftMole`, `CentreMole`, and `RightMole`, each with two costumes: an "empty hole" one and a "mole popping out of hole" one.
+This tutorial comes with suitable graphics files.
+See if you can re-write the game this way.
+Some questions you might want to think about:

+    * Should it be possible for more than one mole to be out of its hole at the same time?

+    * How will you keep track of the score?
+One way would be to use a _global variable_.

 ## Credits